AdamSiekierski/syntax-transcripts-experiments/readme.md

 1. `sick.go` - Check how many times Scott and Wes have said the _sick_ word!
 2. `talk_time.go` - See how much time the guys have spent talking.
+3. `occurencies.go` - Counts and sorts all the words by how often they're used.
+Generates a JSON with 100 most often used words (overall, by Scott and by Wes).
+Feel free to play with it and maybe create a list of least used words!